yktoo/yktoo.com/content/blog/posts/0160/index.en.md

     - /en/blog/post/160
 ---

-It's been exactly one year since I've had {{< a "0112" "laser eye surgery" >}}.
+It's been exactly one year since I've had [laser eye surgery](0112).
 As aftercare I got a number of checkups: the next day, one month and three months later, and, finally, after a year.

 <!--more-->